choongjae/instacheck/README.md

 ## Implementation

-The script uses the open-source [Instaloader module](https://instalodaer.github.io) to scrape the followees and followers of a target Instagram account, and a simple set difference operation to find the non-followers.
+The script uses the open-source [Instaloader module](https://instaloader.github.io) to scrape the followees and followers of a target Instagram account, and a simple set difference operation to find the non-followers.

-Logging into your Instagram account is handled by Instaloader's built-in authentication, whose repo you can check out here [here](https://github.com/instaloader/instaloader).
+Logging into your Instagram account is handled by Instaloader's built-in authentication, whose repo you can check out [here](https://github.com/instaloader/instaloader).
 The `instacheck.py` script here is under 50 lines, so you can easily assure yourself that it is safe.
 Nonetheless, always be careful when handling private information.